hashicorp/terraform-website/content/source/docs/cloud/vcs/troubleshooting.html.md

 1. [Delete each affected module](../api/modules.html#delete-a-module), then [create a new module](../api/modules.html#publish-a-module-from-a-vcs) from the new connection's version of the relevant repo.
 1. Delete the old VCS connection.

-## Certificate Errors on Private Terraform Enterprise
+## Certificate Errors on Terraform Enterprise

 When debugging failures of VCS connections due to certifcate errors, running additional diagnostics using the OpenSSL command may provide more information about the failure.